Brunswick Churches Climate Action Group

 - And more than 20 others.

 Join this free, one-day hybrid event on Thursday 6th October September 9.00am – 4.30pm to share ideas and collaborate, so that we can bring about a positive climate future.
 Registrants attending in person will receive lunch and refreshments and have the opportunity to participate in interactive side events between forum sessions.
-Places are limited and registration by 29th September is essential.
-Register here today.
+It is not too late to register here for online attendance.

 Faiths 4 Climate Justice Australia